 Trends: PFL continues to be a trending issue, and more states are considering passing PFL laws.
 Employers should be vigilant in tracking these developments to ensure compliance.

 Updated to reflect the forthcoming Connecticut Paid Family and Medical Leave Act, and a forthcoming increase in the duration of California paid family leave benefits.

 Updated to reflect whistleblower protections in the federal Taxpayer First Act, an amendment prohibiting discrimination based on reproductive health decisions in Hawaii, amendments to medical marijuana law in New Jersey and amendments regarding service animals in Rhode Island.

 Connecticut and Oregon have become the seventh and eighth states to approve paid family and medical leave with a pair of broad measures.

 Updated to reflect a change in the first quarterly reporting due date for paid family and medical leave premiums.

-Updated to reflect an amendment to the state paid family leave law, effective February 3, 2019.
+Updated to reflect final regulations implementing the forthcoming state paid family and medical leave law, effective July 1, 2019.

 HR guidance on handling paid family leave.